Intravenous Infusion Therapy

 Procedure - Patient Details

 Your physician will first select the appropriate medication to be used in the infusion depending on your diagnosis and the type of pain you are experiencing.
 Then the office staff will weigh you to determine the proper amount of medication needed and mix it with saline in an IV bag.
-Next your physician will place an IV line in your arm or hand; this is no different than any other way an IV would be placed.
+Next your physician will place an IV catheter in your arm or hand; this is no different than any other way an IV would be placed.
 And lastly, the medication is infused, taking 30 minutes to several hours.
 It’s that simple.
 During the infusion process, you will be placed on a monitor and your vitals will closely observed for the duration of the procedure.
+The key to intravenous infusion therapy is not how much medication goes in, rather how much over how long.

 IV Infusions were first introduced as a treatment for pain in 1963 when Bartell and Hutaserani used it to treat post-operative pain.
 Most of the initial publications on the topic were centered on the use of Lidocaine.
 Studies have shown Lidocaine is effective in the treatment of: